Skip to main content

 “It takes a village to raise a child”

-This is an African proverb that parents throughout time have known to be true.
-Of course, in modern Australia those traditional villages no longer exist and mothers and fathers are often left to care for their children on their own.
+In modern Australia, traditional villages no longer exist, and mothers and fathers are often left to care for their children on their own.
 This can be physically and emotionally challenging for so many reasons, especially during the first year of baby’s life.

 Be proactive